freva-org/freva-nextgen/docs/source/databrowser/cli.rst

 Adding User Data
 ~~~~~~~~~~~~~~~~

 To add your data to the databrowser, use the `user-data add` command.
-You'll need to provide your username, the paths to your data files, and any metadata facets you'd like to associate with your data.
+You'll need to provide your username, the paths to your data files, and any metadata you'd like to associate with your data.

 .. code:: console